Clemapfel/mousetrap/docs/04_widgets.md

 | 02 | false | false |
 | 03 | true | true |

 Buttons are ideal to trigger run-through `Action`s, which are action that do a single thing, then immediately exit.
-For `Button`s, it is usually preferred to create an `Action` and use `Button::set_action` to associate the two, over connecting to one of the signals.
-The reasons for this were illustrated in the [chapter on actions](03_actions.md).
+In situation like this, we prefer [creating an `Action` and associating it with the button](03_actions.md) using `Button::set_action`.
+This is more scalable than connecting to signal `clicked`, though the latter certainly has its uses.
+For example, when the resulting behavior is unique to that button and does not appear anywhere else in our application, `connect_signal_clicked` should be used over `Action`.

 ---

 ## ToggleButton

 `ToggleButton` is a specialized form of `Button`.
 It supports most of `Button`s methods/signals, including signal `clicked`, `set_child`, `set_has_frame` and `set_is_circular`.
-Unique to `ToggleButton` is that, if clicked, the button will remain pressed.
+Unique to `ToggleButton` is that, if clicked, the button will **remain pressed**.
 When clicked again, it returns to being unpressed.
 Anytime the internal state of the `ToggleButton` changes, the `toggled` signal will be emitted.

 \signals
 \signal_toggled{ToggleButton}
 \signal_activate{ToggleButton}
 \signal_clicked{ToggleButton}

 In this way, `ToggleButton` can be used to track a boolean state.

-To check whether the button is currently toggled, we use `ToggleButton::get_active`, which returns a `true` if the button is currently pressed, `false` otherwise.
-\todo figure for untoggled, toggled
+To check whether the button is currently toggled, we use `ToggleButton::get_active`, which returns `true` if the button is currently pressed, `false` otherwise.

 ---

 ## CheckButton

-`CheckButton` is almost identical to `ToggleButton` in function, but not appearance. `CheckButton` is an empty box in which a checkmark appears when it is toggled.
+\{CheckButton} is almost identical to `ToggleButton` in function, but not appearance. `CheckButton` is an empty box in which a checkmark appears when it is toggled.
 Just like before, we query whether it is pressed by calling `CheckButton::get_active`.

 \signals
 \signal_activate{CheckButton}
 \signal_toggled{CheckButton}

 `CheckButton` can be in one of three states, as opposed to two, all of which are represented by the enum \a{CheckButtonState}.
-The button can either be active, inactive, or **inconsistent**.
+The button can either be `ACTIVE`, `INACTIVE`, or `INCONSISTENT`.
 This changes the appearance of the button:

 \image html check_button_states.png